nazimben25/Project4_Group4_Immigration_to_canada/README.md

 # Project4_Group4_Immigration
 Project 4 output for Group 4 : Felipe Suarez, Sunilduth Baichoo, Nazim Bendjaballah

+0) how to run the front end ?

+    - run api_app_project.py
+    - run api_deployment_model.py
+    - run the index.html

 1) Goal and Reasearch question
 Analyze immigration trends to Canada and examine the correlation between the decision immigration to canada and different indicators (macroeconomic, social, and other).